The Best Cenotes in Riviera Maya – An Essential Guide

 Maybe try to go very early morning when it opens, around 8 so that you might be able to be alone and really appreciate it more.

-Cenote Calavera is situated at about 10 km from the more popular and busier Grand Cenotes, on the way to Coba.
+Cenote Calavera is situated about 10 km from the more popular and busier Grand Cenotes, and the smallest among the Tulum Cenotes on the way to Coba.

 I haven’t been here as it is especially known among the divers.

-But there is not much space for swimming around and enjoy it.
+But there is not much space for swimming around and enjoying it.

 Even if you don’t dive you can still admire it for 50 pesos and have fun jumping from the rim.